-April of this year also marks the fourth anniversary of the publication of my book, Dear Caregiver Reflections for Family Caregivers.
+April of this year also marks the sixth anniversary of the publication of my book, Dear Caregiver Reflections for Family Caregivers.
 As many of you may know my passion to encourage caregivers was ignited as a result of my own experience of being my husband's caregiver for four and a half years.
 I experienced the emotions and struggles of a spouse and family caregiver who step by step saw her husband deteriorate and become more and more disabled.
-As a result I first started this caregiver blog a few months after Wayne's death in early 2011, and then at the encouragment of one of my readers I wrote my book Dear Caregiver Reflections for Family Caregivers which was published in April of 2014.
+As a result I first started this caregiver blog a few months after Wayne's death in early 2011, and then at the encouragement of one of my readers I wrote my book, Dear Caregiver Reflections for Family Caregivers which was published in April of 2014.

 Below is the synopsis written on the back cover of the book.
 Part of it is a repeat of what I already said.
 I apologize for that:

 "Family care-giving for a loved one with a serious illness is a very noble and important role.
 It is also often a challenging and emotionally and physically draining endeavor.
 DEAR CAREGIVER is a book written to encourage caregivers in this all consuming but vital ministry for which many caregivers feel ill equipped.
 This book points to the Lord as the caregiver's source of strength.
 The book further seeks to provide practical and spiritual encouragement to family caregivers who have lovingly taken on a role which they did not anticipate or perhaps desire.

 The author is a mother and grandmother, and she was married to her husband, Wayne, for over thirty-nine years.
 In 2006 Wayne was diagnosed with a serious neurological disease.
 The author was Wayne's caregiver for four and a half years until his death in early 2011.
 She knows the heartache and physical and emotional stress of being a caregiver for a loved one.
 Hence, her passion is to encourage family caregivers in their struggles.